 - 4 cloves garlic, quartered

-- 2 cups canned no-salt added cannellini beans, drained and rinsed
+- One 15-oz can no-salt added cannellini beans, drained and rinsed

 - One 14-ounce can diced tomatoes